ADAPTATIONS FOR THIS DIET

 The baby echidna is called a ‘puggle’.
 It is only 1.5 cm long (0.6 in), about the size of a jellybean.

 The front legs have tiny claws which cling to the hairs in the mother’s pouch.
-The female has no teats, but secretes milk directly onto two circular ‘milk patches’ called aerola.
+The female has no teats but secretes milk directly onto two circular ‘milk patches’.
 The young puggle sucks milk from these two patches.

 The puggle grows extremely fast.
-In just 2 months it will have increased its body weight 60-fold, from 3 gm at birth ( 0.12 oz) to 180 gm (6.5 oz).
-At about 7 weeks of age it has started to grow spines, and is too prickly to be carried about.
+In just two months it will have increased its body weight 60-fold, from 3gm at birth (0.12 oz) to 180gm (6.5 oz).
+At about seven weeks of age it has started to grow spines, and is too prickly to be carried about.

 At this stage it looks like a spiky black water balloon.

-The mother puts the puggle into a nursery burrow, returning only every 5 or 6 days to allow it to feed on her milk secretions.
+The mother puts the puggle into a nursery burrow, returning only every five or six days to allow it to feed on her milk secretions.
 This seems like a long time between meals, but during this single feeding, the puggle can drink up to 40% of its body weight!

-At about 6 months of age the puggle will start to emerge from the burrow.
-When the young echidna is about 7 months of age, the mother will simply abandon it to forage on its own.
+At about six months of age the puggle will start to emerge from the burrow.
+When the young echidna is about seven months of age, the mother will simply abandon it to forage on its own.

 Females give birth only once every three to five years, but echidnas can live for up to 50 years.